hitoshitakeuchi/hitoshitakeuchi.github.io/content/blog/The Essay Film.md

 ＜The Essay Film (Research Project, 2021)＞

-This is a research project about Essayfilm.
+This is a research project where artists and researchers introduce books and papers about essayfilm, and present their works.
 We will explore narrative techniques and develop new ways of telling stories.